joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/23/crosswords/spelling-bee-forum.html

 **Americans Have Lost Billions to Online Scams.
 How Is That Possible?**\
-`The U.S., Britain and South Korea have joined a crackdown on groups running frauds from Southeast Asia.
+`The United States, Britain and South Korea have joined a crackdown on groups running frauds from Southeast Asia.
 They have their work cut out.`\
 https://nytimes.com/2025/10/23/world/asia/scam-centers-myanmar-cambodia.html

 **How to watch Commanders vs. Chiefs: Time, TV, streaming**\